-In order for teachers to evaluate the achievement of curriculum expectations, a number of assessment and evaluation opportunities are provided and must be completed by students.
-Assessment refers to tasks which students receive descriptive feedback in order to succeed on evaluations.
+For teachers to evaluate the achievement of curriculum expectations, a number of assessment and evaluation opportunities are provided and must be completed by students.
+Assessment refers to tasks in which students receive descriptive feedback in order to succeed on evaluations.
 Evaluation refers to the judgement of students' work.